-Starting this Spring term, the Philosophy Department is rolling out a new curriculum!
-Our overall goal is to offer a wider array of courses and to give students the opportunity to work more closely with professors.
-Here are the highlights.
+Our overall goal is to offer a wide array of courses that reflects the diversity of philosophical topics, participants to these debates, and student interest in philosophy.
+We also want to assist our students in developing critical reading and writing skills, and to give them the opportunity to work closely with professors.
 Check the FAQ to the right for more information.
 Still have questions?
 Just send any faculty member an email and we will help you out.

 We have capped all introductory classes at 30 students, and all intermediate classes at 25.
-We believe that students learn philosophy well in small groups, even at the introductory level.
-There will no longer be large lecture classes in philosophy.
+We believe that students learn philosophy well in small groups.

-We would like students to structure a major around their interests, and in consultation with our faculty.
-To that end, we reduced the number of distributive requirements within the major.
-Now students will work more closely with their faculty advisors to coordinate their plans of study.
+We would like students to structure a major or minor around their interests and in consultation with our faculty.
+To that end, we encourage students to work closely with their major or minor advisors in the Philosophy Department to coordinate their plans of study.